tylermercer/personal-website/src/content/posts/faith/a-different-kind-of-hello-world.md

 For the duration of the pregnancy, people would ask us if we had picked a name yet, but we struggled to find one that (a) we both liked and (b) worked well in English and Spanish.
-For the last month or so of the pregnancy I would jokingly tell people that we had everything except the name.
-But as I scanned through the list of possible names we had prepared, one name stood out: Isabelle.
+For the last month or so of the pregnancy I would jokingly tell people that we had everything we needed except the name.
+But as we reviewed our list of possible names, one name stood out: Isabelle.
 The name comes from the Spanish _Isabel_, which was derived from the English _Elisabeth_, which in turn comes from the Hebrew _Elisheva_, meaning "My God is my oath."

 This seemed well-suited for a daughter whose conception and now safe delivery were merciful and tender blessings to us from a loving God.
 Even when faced with